juancarlosjr97/university-peer-evaluation-automation/README.md

 The `Google Cloud Platform` project created the first time during the setup Part 1, can be used for multiple projects, in other words, you only need to create a `GCP` project once.

+## Update

+TBC

+Regardless of the update, the GCP project does not have to be recreated.

 ## Development

 Follow this section if you would like to contribute to this project by editing the code.